ocdqblog/Vertica/Demo-BRS-02/README.md

 Machine Learning Demo using Baseball Related Statistics (BRS).

+The raw data used in this demo was collected via a paid subscription to: https://stathead.com/baseball/

-The input data comes from:
+The input data comes from: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2021_HR_input.csv

-(Its data profiling results come from:
+(Its data profiling results come from: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2021_HR_profile.csv

-Containing baseball statistics from team batting box score totals for games played during the 2021 Major League Baseball (MLB) season, and a Game_Result response column for training machine learning models, labeled either 0 or 1, where 0 = Loss and 1 = Win.

 The SQL files above (named in order of execution) contain the queries and results that will walk you through the demo.

-A Random Forest classification model is used to predict if the team won or lost the game based on using all non-response input columns as predictors.
-A Support Vector Machine classification model is used to allow the demo audience to play around with seeing if a single non-response input column can be an accurate predictor (the demo shows the use of Runs_Scored).
+The previous demo (https://github.com/ocdqblog/Vertica/tree/main/Demo-BRS-01) used team batting box score totals for games played during the 2021 Major League Baseball (MLB) season to predict whether a team won or lost the game, using a Game_Result response column, labeled either 0 or 1, where 0 = Loss and 1 = Win.

+In this demo, the same games are broken down to the individual player box score totals, and a Random Forest classification model is used to determine if the most exciting event in baseball -- a player hitting a home run -- can accurately predict whether the team will win the game.

 This demo is intended to provide a simple introduction to machine learning models for classification using SQL.